Click here to view the 2017 SUMMER CLASS SCHEDULE

 Instilling a love and an appreciation for the art of dance, this class lays the foundation for the development of the future ballerina and danseur.
 Basic ballet vocabulary is introduced and strength, flexibility and musicality as it relates to classical ballet technique are developed.

 Traditional classical ballet, with influences of English and Russian methods, is taught.
-The training follows a sound curriculum which guides the dancer through a methodical process of technical advancement.
+The training follows a sound curriculum that guides the dancer through a methodical process of technical advancement.
 The student develops strength, flexibility and movement quality with attention to correct body placement, and the development of line and grace as demanded by the classical discipline.

 Pointe work is added to the curriculum and emphasis is placed on the development of strength, speed and proficiency of battierie, pirouettes, ballone and preparation on a professional level.